 School boards are provided with this funding to offset the cost of licensing and related fees associated with the approved software that supports the implementation of effective renewal programs and track school condition over time.
-An update on this funding will be provided at a later point in time, pending completion of procurement.
-As such, school board level amounts are not yet allocated on a board-by-board basis.
+An update on this funding will be provided at a later point in time.